molarmanful/algo-art/README.md

 ## The Algorithm

-Post titles and comments are fetched from a subreddit via the Reddit API -- in our case, our filter was top posts of all time, but the filter can be changed with trivial modification of the code.
+Post titles and comments are fetched from a subreddit via the Reddit API -- in the demo, we have predefined filters for hot, top, and new posts, but custom filters can be made via trivial modification of the code.

 The titles and comments are then split into individual words and cleaned of non-alphabetical characters.
 Each letter in the resulting set of words is translated into a numbers between 1 and 255.
 These numbers are then displayed as RGB colors in chunks of 3 on an HTML canvas.